riccardolorenzon/findPark/README.md

-findPark
+findParking
 ========
-FindPark is a web application that trace people's parking spots around the world.
+FindParking is a web application that trace people's parking spots around the world.
 The aim is to provide a simple way for drivers to find the nearest parking spot.